 I left behind a whole lot to pursue this dream and thank God it has started to prosper.
 In each wedding, my vision is to create something personal & unique for you, letting things happen by themselves & capturing the “in-betweens” of life.
 I will be a friend for you and enjoy your big day through my vision.
 But, above all, each image should transport you to that moment 5, 15 or 30 years later on down the road.

 I am a husband (a blessed husband) and I am honored and humbled that you have found your way here and are considering whether to invite me to photograph your wedding.
 Weddings are amazing celebrations, comprising all of the huge building blocks of a great existence – love, laughter, new families.
 Weddings are often called ‘big days’, but what they are, really, is the start of big, rich lives.
 Big day, upon big day, upon big day.
 Forever.
 (Us married folks know all about it).
-So, let me say thank you for perhaps making me a part of yours, to help capture a piece of your big life on film.
+So, let me say thank you for perhaps making me a part of yours, to help capture a piece of your big life.

 Your wedding day is part of your visual legacy.
 For your kids and grandkids, it becomes a visual inheritance.
 How do you want it to look?
 How will you show them all those things that make you and your partner everything you are together?
 How do you make sure they inherit a valuable visual treasure?
 Tell me what dreams you have for your wedding day, and we can talk about how to build them inside a frame.

 They stand nearby as you share your first kiss as husband and wife.
 They see every tear, catch every embrace, watch your first meal, first dance and are there every time you give THAT look.

 To be able to deal with all that as the next stage of your big life develops, you need someone who feels like a friend sometimes, a professional sometimes, a piece of the background sometimes.

 You need YOUR photographer.
 You need a personal photographer.